embrace-io/embrace-docs/docs/custom-metrics-api/index.md

 Possible status codes:
 - `200`
-- `400` body or url params are wrong.
+- `400` body or url params were wrong.
 - `403` you don't have permissions.
 - `409` custom metric already exists.
 - `500` internal server error.